rc2server/compute/README.md

+working on using ChunkIdentifier to compare chunks uniquely instead of using chunk number (which could change if a non-code chunk is added before the code chunk)

 # rc2compute

 This is the R backend portion of the rc2 project.
 It builds `rserver` which listens for connection requests and then forks a copy of `rsession`.
 Each rsession process wraps an R session via RInside.